cecois/cbbutil/updaters/WOODIES.md

 * 2016.toronto0506,22:15,you wanna pretend to be someone that i have a gay crush on?
 * 2016.toronto0506,1:22:00,canada day
 * 2016.boston10pm,29:55,thin accusation - to accuse someone of not eating something
+* 2016.dc,45:30,did we not tell you that we're brother and sister?